 Planning for transition is a part of our provision for all learners with SEND.
 Transition visits to Falcon Junior School from our feeder schools take place in the summer term and various activities are undertaken so that the new intake children feel comfortable and less nervous about coming to our school in September.
-Each child is assigned a 'buddy' who supports them during their first year.
 The Assistant Headteacher of Lower School and the SEND Co-ordinator visits the feeder schools and discusses the Year 2 children transferring to Falcon Junior School with their teachers and SEND Co-ordinators.